asynkron/CobolDemo-GITST/CPYBKSRC/context.md

 # CPYBKSRC Context (COBOL Copybooks)

+> 📘 **Per-member docs:** Each source member now includes a `<member>.<ext>.md` companion with dependency notes and full listings.
+Use these guides alongside this context during modernization.

 This directory contains COBOL copybooks that provide shared record layouts for customer and distribution data.
 They are consumed by the COBOL programs in [`QCBLSRC`](../QCBLSRC/context.md) and must remain synchronized with the DDS record definitions in [`QDDSSRC`](../QDDSSRC/context.md).

 ## Member Summaries